A4EVR/A4EVR-Pool/orcfax/monitoring/README.md

 # Orcfax ITN1 Monitoring and Metrics Script

 ### orcfax_metrics_log.py
-- **Purpose**:
+**Purpose**:
-  - Automates the creation of a log file for the Orcfax ITN1 collector node if one does not exist (since the node does not create one by default).
+  - Automates the creation of a log file for the Orcfax ITN1 collector node if one does not exist.
   - Analyzes the log file to provide performance metrics, such as:
-    - Total run attempts.
+    - Total run attempts
-    - Success rate.
+    - Success rate
-    - Mean and median durations.
+    - Mean and median durations
-    - Allows processing of the entire log or just the last `n` hours for performance analysis.
+    - Allows processing of the entire log or just the last `n` hours for performance analysis **Log Behavior**:
-- **Log Behavior**:
   - The script generates a log file by appending Orcfax collector data from `/var/log/syslog`.
   - The log file grows over time as new data is appended.
   - The script assumes the Orcfax collector is running and logging events to /var/log/syslog